X-ray photography analysis report.

 Results and Observations

-The motif, weave structure, blind frame, damage and brush strokes are clearly visible in the images, but no traces of an underlying painting could be seen on initial inspection, however, there are details in the painting that cannot be seen on the x-rays, indicating that it has been ”improved” on one or more occasions (fig. 3-5).
-The laurel wreath has more leaves in the painting than can be seen in the x-ray.
-The shape of the armor edge appears to be more pointed on the painting than on the x-ray image and on x-ray image 4 a faint straight shadow of something that does not appear to be on the painting is visible.
-The comparison has been made of the X-ray images and a photo of the painting so there may be a possible source of error here.
-The images (in dicom format) should of course be studied more carefully by an expert.
+The motif, weave structure, stretcher, damages and brush strokes are clearly visible in the images, but no traces of any underlying painting could be seen on initial inspection, however, there are details on the painting that cannot be seen on the x-rays, indicating that it has been ”improved” on one or more occasions (fig. 3-6).
+The laurel wreath has more leaves on the painting than can be seen on the x-ray of the same area.
+The shape of the armor edge appears to be more pointed on the painting than on the x-ray image and finally on x-ray image 4 a faint straight shadow of something that does not appear to be on the painting is visible.
+These comparisons between the X-ray images and the painting were made using a photograph of the painting and not the painting itself, so there may be a possible source of error here.
+The x-ray images (in DICOM format) should of course be studied more carefully by an expert.

-Figure 2 shows the x-ray images (tif format) in the correct position, but not joined.
-Figures 6 and 7 show the area with the signature (customer’s photo and x-ray).
-The signature was not made clear by x-ray.
+Figure 2 shows the x-ray images (TIF format) in the correct position, but not stitched together.
+Figures 7 and 8 show the area with the signature (photo from the client and x-ray).
+The signature was not made any clearer by using x-ray, in fact the signature could not be seen on the radiograph, which tells us that whatever pigment was used it was of low density and most likely of organic origin.

 Figure 2.
 The 12 radiographs in the correct position.
 Original images not filtered or